wultra/powerauth-crypto/powerauth-docs/source/signatures.md

 ... where:

 - `${REQUEST_METHOD}` - HTTP method written in upper-case, such as GET or POST.
-- `${REQUEST_URI_IDENTIFIER_HASH}` - SHA256 hashed identifier of given URI of the resource (hexadecimal format), for example SHA256("/api/payment").
+- `${REQUEST_URI_IDENTIFIER}` - identifier of given URI of the resource encoded as Base64 with UTF-8 encoding, for example `Base64.encode("/api/payment".getBytes("UTF-8"))`.
 The hashed value (in the example before, the "/api/payment" string) should be uniquely chosen for each URI, but can be of an arbitrary format (if not specified otherwise).
 - `${APPLICATION_SECRET}` - An application secret key, used to bind an application identification in the signature explicitly.
+This value is 16B encoded as Base64 using UTF-8 encoding (see implementation notes).
-- `${NONCE}` - Random 16 bytes encoded as Base64 using UTF-8 encoding, serving as a cryptographic nonce.
+- `${NONCE}` - Random 16 bytes (suggested length) encoded as Base64 using UTF-8 encoding, serving as a cryptographic nonce.
 - `${REQUEST_BODY}` - Request body from the HTTP request
 	- In case of request without body (such as GET and DELETE requests), the request data is constructed from the URL query parameters (for example, GET request parameters) in a following way:
 		1. Take all URL query parameters as key-value pairs: